drewjcooper/EntityFramework.Docs/entity-framework/ef6/versions/entity-framework-version-history.md

 - **Performance improvements** including reduced database operations during initialization, optimizations for null equality comparison in LINQ queries, faster view generation (model creation) in more scenarios, and more efficient materialization of tracked entities with multiple associations.

 ### EF 6.0.2
+The EF 6.0.2 runtime was released to NuGet in December of 2013.
 This patch release is limited to fixing issues that were introduced in the EF6 release (regressions in performance/behavior since EF5).

 ### EF 6.0.1
+The EF 6.0.1 runtime was released to NuGet in October of 2013 simultaneously with EF 6.0.0, because the latter was embedded in a version of Visual Studio that had locked down a few months before.
 This patch release is limited to fixing issues that were introduced in the EF6 release (regressions in performance/behavior since EF5).
 The most notable changes were to fix some performance issues during warm-up for EF models.
-This was important as warm-up performance was an area of focus in EF6 and these issues were negating some of the performance gains made in EF6.
+This was important as warm-up performance was an area of focus in EF6 and these issues were negating some of the other performance gains made in EF6.

 ### EF 6.0
-The EF6 runtime can be installed from NuGet.
-See the [Get Entity Framework](../ef6/get-entity-framework.md) page for more information.
+The EF 6.0.0 runtime was released to NuGet in October of 2013.
+This is the first version in which a complete EF runtime is included in the [EntityFramework NuGet Package](https://www.nuget.org/packages/EntityFramework/) which does not depend on
+the EF bits that are part of the .NET Framework.
+Moving the remaining parts of the runtime to the NuGet package required a number of breaking change for existing code.
+See the section on [Upgrading to Entity Framework 6](upgrading-to-entity-framework-6.md) for more details on the manual steps required to upgrade.

+This release includes numerous new features.
 The following features work for models created with Code First or the EF Designer:

 - **[Async Query and Save](../ef6/entity-framework-async-query-and-save-ef6-onwards.md)** adds support for the task-based asynchronous patterns that were introduced in .NET 4.5.
 - **[Connection Resiliency](../ef6/entity-framework-connection-resiliency-and-retry-logic-ef6-onwards.md)** enables automatic recovery from transient connection failures.